drudru/rq-old/README.md

 Each item in the queue is a **Message**.
 Messages can be small, but RQ was designed for a medium to large granularity.
 For example, messages could have attachments with 100s to 1000s of megabytes.
-Each message can be processed by the local machine or relayed reliably to another machine for processing.
+Each message can be processed by a local or remote queue.
+There is a special queue that relays messages reliably to another machine for processing.
 These machines don't have to be in the same data center and in fact can be on another continent.
-When a message is received in a queue, a worker process is started to process the message.
+When a message is received in a queue, a worker process is started to ingest the message.
 The worker process is one-to-one with a unix process.
 (some call this a 'forking' model).
-The code required to implement a worker is very small.
-Also, API is compatible with any language that runs on Unix.
-While a worker is processing a message, you can view a real-time display of logs (with ANSI colors) via the browser.
+The code required to implement a worker process is very small.
+This is known as the worker API.
+If your favorite language runs on Unix, then it can easily implement the API.
+While a worker is processing a message, a real-time display of the workers output (with ANSI colors) can be viewed in a web browser.

 Here is a sample screenshot of a single queue: